 There are more than 80 roadway and intersection improvements identified in the Plan Synthesis, including projects identified in County and municipal comprehensive plans, the 2040 LRTP, FDOT SIS Cost Feasible Plan, FDOT Freight and Mobility Plan and others.
-Projects from these plans include non-State roadway capacity and operational improvements listed in TABLE 5.4 and State roadway projects in TABLE 5.5.
-These projects are illustrated in FIGURE 5.20.
+Projects from these plans include non-State roadway projects in TABLE 5.4 and State roadway projects in TABLE 5.5.
+The tables do not include short term projects that are programmed for completion in the first five years of the plan, between 2021 and 2025, as they have already been budgeted.
+The projects in TABLE 5.4 and 5.5 are illustrated in FIGURE 5.20.